Sarah Hirini: 2022–23 World Rugby Women's Sevens Series

+2024 Paris Olympic Games

+On 20 June 2024 it was announced that she had been selected as a member of the New Zealand Women’s Rugby Sevens team for the Paris Olympics.
+Hirini co-captained the team with Risi Pouri-Lane.

+The team went undefeated though the competition.
+In the final against Canada she took a heavy knock to her face but continued to play on despite the pain, and soon after made a break that allowed Stacey Waaka to score and seal the team’s 19–12 victory over Canada, which gave Hirini her second gold medal.
+A scan after the day after the game found that she had multiple fractures in her face, which medical advice identified would heal with rest.

+2024 onwards

+Following New Zealand's success at the Olympics Hirini continued to captain the team in the 2024-2025 sevens series.

+At the 2025 Hong Kong tournament held on 28–30 March 2025 Hirini scored her 100th try in the sevens series in the teams 31-7 win against Brazil in pool play.

 Awards and honours

 In 2013, she received the Massey University Manawatu campus sportswoman of-the-year award.

 In the 2019 Queen's Birthday Honours, Hirini was appointed a Member of the New Zealand Order of Merit, for services to rugby.
 She was nominated, for the fourth time in six years, as the World Rugby Women's Sevens Player of the Year.

+In December 2019 she was the first women to win the Tom French Memorial Māori player of the year award.

 She was the first woman to play 200 matches in the global circuit.
 Her mother, sister and niece made the trip to the south of France to witness her 200th game.

 In 2022, she became the third woman to appear on the cover of the New Zealand Rugby Almanack.

+At the 2023 World Rugby Sevens Series Awards in May of that year Hirini was named as a member of the 2023 women's dream team.

 Personal life

-Of Māori descent, She affiliates to the Ngāti Kahungunu iwi.
+Of Māori descent, she affiliates to the Ngāti Kahungunu iwi.

 She married Conor Hirini in January 2019.

-While based at Mount Maunganui she obtained her private pilot’s license in 2021, after three years of study.
+While based at Mount Maunganui, she obtained her private pilot's license in 2021, after three years of study.

+On 2 November 2025 she announced that she was pregnant with her first child, which meant that she would miss the 2025-26 Sevens series.